elastisys/compliantkubernetes/docs/user-guide/metrics.md

 ### Troubleshooting metrics collection

-It is possible to see if monitors are picked up by [accessing Prometheus' web interface](#accessing-prometheus).
+It is possible to see if monitors are picked up by [accessing Prometheus web interface](#accessing-prometheus).
 Navigating to "Status" > "Service Discovery" will show all monitors picked by Prometheus, and the "(x/y active targets)" will show how many targets of those monitors are active.
 Active targets are actively scraped by Prometheus and inactive targets are those that fail to match the selectors of the monitor.

 Monitors can be expanded further down to list and inspect its targets, within each one the "Discovered Labels" column will list information about the object in Kubernetes and in the "Target Labels" it will show the labels recorded from the target.